pnp/cli-microsoft365/docs/docs/cmd/spo/serviceprincipal/serviceprincipal-grant-revoke.md

 ## Options

 `-i, --id <id>`
-: `ObjectId` of the permission grant to revoke
+: `ObjectId` of the permission grant to revoke.

 --8<-- "docs/cmd/_global.md"